Ghost (musical): Germany (2017–2020)

 The musical had the German premiere in Berlin at the Theater des Westens at the 7 December 2017.
 Alexander Klaws and Willemijn Verkaik took over in the roles of Sam and Molly respectively.
 Ghost played 348 times until 7 October 2018.
 The musical received four awards at the "Broadway World Awards 2018".

-International Tour (2018) and UK National Tour (2019)
+International tour (2018) and UK tour (2019)

 In October 2018, the musical played internationally in Dubai, Istanbul and Trieste.
 Rebekah Lowings and Nial Sheehy played the roles of the heartbroken Molly and ghost Sam.
 The Bill Kenwright production then toured the whole of the UK, starting on 8 January 2019 at Churchill Theatre, Bromley.
 Lowings said, "When I first saw the show it took my breath away.
 The storyline is iconic.
 The songs are just stunning, the orchestration is beautiful."
 Sheehy said: "The music we’re singing perfectly suits who we are as characters."

+UK tour (2024–2025)

+An UK tour produced again by Bill Kenwright kicked off on 22 August 2024 at the Aylesbury Waterside Theatre, starring Josh St. Clair as Sam Wheat, Rebekah Lowings as Molly Jenson, Jacqui Dubois as Oda Mae Brown, and James Mateo-Salt as Carl Brunner, and closed on 3 May 2025 at the Hull New Theatre.